wp-plugins/todayish-in-history/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

 If you want to use the widget:

 1. Place the Todayish In History in a sidebar using the WordPress Widgets tool in the Appearence menu
 2. Change the settings if desired

-If you want to use Todayish In History in your theme
+If you want to use Todayish In History in your theme:

+1. Place

-1. Place `<?php todayish_in_history(); ?>` in your template
+    `<?php todayish_in_history(); ?>`

+    in your template

-2. You can optionally set the following parameter
+2. You can optionally set the following parameters

 	* parameter (default,type) -- Description
 	* limit (100,int) -- How many years of history to show
 	* title (Todayish In History,string) -- The title displayed next to the dropdown
 	* class (horizontal,css legal string) -- The class added to the outermost div for styling purposes
 	* width (200px,valid css width) -- How wide should the dropdown be.
 	* iswidget (FALSE,boolean) -- If TRUE adds class 'widgettitle' to h2 widget title

 By default the dropdown drops directly down, and titles too wide for the drop-down are truncated.
 To change this behavior so that the dropped-down list